glassonion0323/CLEAResize/README_English.txt

     Open a image that you want to resize with Photoshop and select CLEAResize from Files > Automate menu.
     CLEAResize's main window will appear.
-    Input the width, height, or ratio you want to resize to, and click OK.
+    Input the width, height, or ratio that you want to resize to, and click OK.

   * "Darker" option
     CLEAResize retains colors of original images better than usual bicubic